MogensWintherDK/lc-v1-next-web/posts/services/optimization.md

 **Reduction in cost**

 Reduction of the cost is tightly bound to the performance optimization process as well.
-When we remove
+When using the right services, handling growing data, and eliminating bottlenecks we often also find potential savings.
+A walkthrough of the individual cost elements, like storage cost, computing, etc. can also help pinpoint areas to investigate further.

 **Cost reduction services**